moodmosaic/bookmarks/README.md

 # bookmarks
-Contains a selection of the links I find interesting over time.
+A selection of the links I find interesting over time.

-*If it ain't down there it might be worth looking at https://libraries.io/*

 ## Table of Contents